Separating path systems for cubic graphs and for complete bipartite graphs: 2-Degenerate graphs

 \section{2-Degenerate graphs}

 In this section, we prove that $\ssp(G) \leq n$ for every 2-degenerate $n$-vertex graph~$G$.
-In fact, we prove a stronger statement which will be useful for our other results and gives an extra structural property for our strongly separating path systems for $2$-degenerate graphs.
+In fact, we prove a stronger statement which is useful for our other results and gives an extra structural property for our strongly separating path systems for $2$-degenerate graphs.

-\begin{theorem} For every connected $2$-degenerate graph $G$ on $n \geq 3$ vertices, there is a strongly separating path system for $G$ with $n$ paths and the following two properties: \begin{enumerate} \item every edge lies in exactly two paths; \item there are exactly two paths ending at each vertex of~$G$. \end{enumerate} \end{theorem}
+\begin{theorem} For every connected $2$-degenerate graph $G$ with at least three vertices, there is a strongly separating path system for $G$ with $n$ paths and the following two properties: \begin{enumerate} \item every edge lies in exactly two paths; \item there are exactly two paths ending at each vertex of~$G$. \end{enumerate} \end{theorem}